-A 2-minute tooth brushing twice a day is the ritual for most of us, but brushing by itself is not enough for the maintenance of oral health.
-We don't realise how important flossing is to improve standards of dental health, primarily because of the lack of awareness about the same.
+A 2-minute tooth brushing twice a day is the ritual for most of us, but brushing by itself is not enough for oral health.
+We do not realise how important flossing is to improve our dental health, primarily because of the lack of awareness about the same.

 Hold the floss as you like.
 Most people prefer to wind the floss around the middle finger of each hand before pulling it taut and guiding it with the index finger.
 You may also wind it around your index finger and use the thumb and middle finger to guide it, hold the ends of the floss or use a floss-guiding tool.
 How you hold the floss is not important.
 You need to use it well to clean your teeth properly.
 If you are finding it difficult to use the floss, ask your dentist or hygienist for suggestions.

 Also read: Spread a Smile with those Pearly Whites

 There are two types of floss you can choose from – nylon (or multifilament) floss and PTFE (monofilament) floss.
 The former can be found in waxed and unwaxed types and in several flavours.
 Nylon floss is composed of many strands of nylon, which can sometimes tear or shred, particularly between teeth with tight contact points.
 Single filament (PTFE) floss is expensive compared with nylon floss, but slides easily between the teeth (even those with tight spaces) and is shred-resistant.
 Both types of floss are excellent at removing plaque and debris.

 Also read: Why Flossing is Good for your Gum Health

 It is advised that you seek your doctor’s help or watch some videos before you start flossing so that you can know you how to do it properly.
 Ask the dentist to help you learn how to hold the floss correctly, place it in between teeth and move the floss around.
 Moreover, you may also take inputs on how often you should floss as per your case.

 Read more articles on Dental Health.